 IUI vs IVF: Which Fertility Treatment Is Right for You?
 A Hyderabad Specialist’s Honest 2026 Guide

-This guide is written by Dr. Parinaaz Parhar, a fertility specialist in Hyderabad with 16+ years of experience and over 7,000 couples helped.
+This guide is written by Dr. Parinaaz Parhar, a fertility specialist in Hyderabad with 16+ years of experience in reproductive endocrinology and infertility, and over 7,000 couples helped.
+As a medical doctor in fertility and reproductive medicine, she has guided thousands toward becoming a mother.
 We will walk through the real differences between IUI and IVF — not the marketing version, but the honest, clinical version — including success rates, cost ranges in Hyderabad, who each treatment is best for, and how to know when it is time to move from one to the other.

 1. Cycle monitoring or mild ovarian stimulation.
-Some women do a “natural cycle” IUI; others take oral medication (like letrozole or clomiphene) or low-dose injections to encourage one or two healthy follicles.
+Some women do a natural-cycle IUI; others take oral medication (clomifene or letrozole) or low-dose injections to encourage one or two healthy follicles.

 2. Trigger and timing.
-When a follicle is mature, a trigger injection is given to time ovulation precisely.
+When a follicle is mature, a trigger injection times ovulation precisely.

 3. Sperm preparation.
-A semen sample is “washed” in the lab — concentrating the most motile sperm and removing debris.
+The semen sample is washed in the lab — concentrating the most motile sperm and removing debris.

 4. The IUI procedure itself.
-A thin catheter is used to place the prepared sperm into the uterus.
-It takes a few minutes, is done in clinic, and is no more uncomfortable than a Pap smear for most women.
+A thin catheter places the prepared sperm into the uterus.
+It takes a few minutes, is done in clinic, and is no more uncomfortable than a Pap smear.

 5. The two-week wait.
 A blood pregnancy test is done about 14 days later.